You can run an individual test, fixture or all tests in a file or directory. Hover over a corresponding tree item and click .

 Follow the steps below to run a test in remote browsers:

 Create a run configuration for remote testing.
-In run configuration settings, select the Remote browser checkbox and specify the number of browser instances you are going to use for testing.
+In run configuration settings, select the Remote browser checkbox and specify the number of browser instances that you use to run tests.

 Select this configuration in the Run Configuration list.

 Click Run test to start the test.
-TestCafe Studio provides URLs to open in remote browsers.
+TestCafe Studio generates URLs to open in remote browsers.

-Launch the desired browsers on a remote device and open the provided URLs in them, or use your device to scan QR-codes that represent the same URLs.
-The browsers connect to the TestCafe Studio server and start testing.
+Launch the desired browsers on a remote device and open the generated URLs, or use your device to scan QR-codes that represent these URLs.
+The browsers connect to TestCafe Studio to begin the tests.

 TestCafe Studio allows you to execute tests concurrently.
 You can use the Concurrency mode to invoke multiple browser instances.
 Each test runs in the first available instance.